kazurayam/kazurayam-ks-testobject-testcase-association-tracer/README.md

 >I am sure you would be tempted to look at the failures first.
 Garbages in the Object Repository is low profile.

-### "if ... then ... else" makes the report unreliable
+### "if ... then ... else" statement makes the report unreliable

 The following Test Case is too difficult for my plugin:

 ```
 TestObject tObj
 if (conditon) {
     tObj = new TestObject("foo")
     ...
 } else {
     tObj = new TestObject("bar")
     ...
 }
 ```

-In one case, the "foo" TestObject will be seen used, and the "bar" unused.
-In another case, the "foo" will be seen unused and the "bar" used.
-These cases depend on the "condition".
-My plug-in is not intelligent enough to report that *both of "foo" and "bar" are used*.
+Sometimes the "foo" TestObject will be seen used and the "bar" unused.
+At other times the "foo" will be seen unused and the "bar" used.
+It depends on the "condition".
+My plug-in is not capable of reporting that *both of "foo" and "bar" are used*.

->A possible workaround for this difficulty for me would be:
+>The following code shows a possible workaround for this difficulty:

 ```
 TestObject foo = new TestObject("foo")
 TestObject bar = new TestObject("bar)
 if (conditon) {
     // use foo
 } else {
     //use bar
 }
 ```